kraiz/django-crontab/README.rst

 there are a bunch of setting vars to customize behavior. each of this comes with default values that should properly fit. if not, feel free to overwrite.

 CRONJOBS
+  - list of jobs, each defined as tuple:
+    - required: cron timing (in usual format: http://en.wikipedia.org/wiki/Cron#Format)
+    - required: the python module path to the method
+    - optional: list of positional arguments for the method (default: [])
+    - optional: dict of keyword arguments for the method (default: {})
-  - list of tuples with cron timing, the python module path to the method and optional a job specific suffix (f.e. to redirect out/err to a file)
+    - optional: a job specific suffix (f.e. to redirect out/err to a file, default: '')
   - default: []
   - example::

             CRONJOBS = [
                 ('*/5 * * * *', 'myproject.myapp.cron.my_scheduled_job'),
-                ('0   0 1 * *', 'myproject.myapp.cron.other_scheduled_job'),
+                ('0   0 1 * *', 'myproject.myapp.cron.other_scheduled_job', []),
-                ('@reboot',     'myproject.anotherapp.cron.system_reboot_job', '>> /home/john/web/logs/system_reboot_job.log'),
+                ('0   0 * * 0', 'django.core.management.call_command', ['dumpdata', 'auth'], {'indent': 4}, '> /home/john/backups/last_sunday_auth_backup.json'),
             ]

+CRONTAB_LOCK_JOBS
+  - prevent starting a job if an old instance of the same job is still running
+  - default: False
+  - since 0.5.0

 CRONTAB_EXECUTABLE
   - path to the crontab executable of your os